 “Apply”, Instagram will automatically sort the posts based on the top performing posts for your selected metric.
 This is a great way to see if your new campaign was more effective compared to your past campaigns.

 …on Twitter: While the Twitter Analytics tool does not track reach specifically, you are able to track Impressions which will still give you a relative data point for post reach.
 If you’re unsure about how to access Twitter Analytics, scroll up to our section on how to track page likes on Twitter.
 To track impressions on Twitter, select “Tweets” from the header of the Twitter Analytics portal.
 Next, select the timeframe that your campaign tool place in – you can either select a predetermined date range, or set your own!
 From here, scroll down to view all posts in that timeframe.
-Find the posts that were a part of your campaign to view Impression metrics to the write of the Tweet copy.
+Find the posts that were a part of your social media marketing campaign to view Impression metrics to the write of the Tweet copy.

 A great way to effectively track website visits from your social campaigns across all channels is to develop custom UTMs which will be tracked in Google Analytics.
 If you aren’t familiar with UTM codes or aren’t sure how to set them up, you’ll want to first read our Guide to Google Analytics Campaign Tracking.
 These UTMs will allow you to track all traffic to your website from a specific URL.
 You can create unique URLs for each social channel running your campaign so that you can effectively track which channel drove the most, high-quality visitors.